 We regularly review the quality of teaching for all pupils to make sure no-one under achieves.
 This is done through observation (and in some years lesson studies) with the teachers and teaching assistants.
-We look at whether our teaching and programmes of support have made a difference through observations, data and discussion with those leading intervention.
+We look at whether our teaching and programmes of support have had an impact through observations, data and discussion with those leading intervention, as well as feedback from parents and carers as to the impact they've observed.
 We use information systems to monitor the progress and development of all pupils such as pupil progress meetings between the class teacher and members of SLT, and careful monitoring of data.
 This helps us to develop the use of interventions that are effective and to remove or adapt those that are less so.